JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - setRulesPath(path, delimiter, readAs, options): Path to file containing a set of regex,key pair. readAs can be LINE_BY_LINE or SPARK_DATASET. options contain option passed to spark reader if readAs is SPARK_DATASET.

 **Example:**

+Refer to the [RegexMatcher](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.RegexMatcher) Scala docs for more details on the API.

 {% highlight python %}
 regex_matcher = RegexMatcher() \